MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 > [!NOTE]
 > The extension won't be installed on the user's device if Microsoft 365 Apps for enterprise is deployed in an Office 365 (or Microsoft 365) GCC, GCC High, or DoD environment.

-For what happens next, see [What your users will see with Microsoft Search in Bing](#what-your-users-will-see-with-microsoft-search-in-bing).

 > [!TIP]
 > If you're expecting the extension to be installed, but it isn't getting installed, check to make sure that you haven't done anything to prevent the background service from being installed with Microsoft 365 Apps for enterprise.
 Also, using a policy setting to enforce a different default search engine or to control extensions on Google Chrome will prevent the extension from being installed.
 For example, if you're using the [ExtensionInstallForceList](#extensioninstallforcelist-policy-for-google-chrome) policy.